JoylynLopez/dcit26-compilation/README.md

-#dcit26-compilation
+# dcit26-compilation
-A compilation of REact Native examples for the ccourse DCIT 26 - Application Development and Emerging Technologies
+A compilation of React Native examples for the course DCIT 26 - Application Development and Emerging Technologies

 ## Snacks